avikdal/my-app-frontend/README.md

    - Run `npm install` to install the necessary dependencies.
    - Start the development server using `npm start`.

-3. Access the [http://localhost:3000](http://localhost:3000) URL in your browser to use [Your To-Do App Name].
+3. Access the [http://localhost:3000](http://localhost:3000) URL in your browser to use To-Do App Name.

 ## Frontend Features